-Fortunately there are a few different way to go about determining what a boat is worth.
-We’ll walk you through each of these options.
+There are a few different ways to find out what a boat is worth.

-- Hiring a professional ($$$) – pay a surveyor or broker to tell you what your boat is worth
+- Hire a professional.
+Pay a surveyor or broker to tell you what your boat is worth

-- Do your own boat value calculation – HIGHLY RECOMMENDED.
-We’ll show you how to calculate the value of ANY boat by walking through an example.
+- Do your own boat value calculation.
+We’ll show you how to estimate the value of any boat and walk you through an example.
 Don’t worry, the math is easy and we’ve provided a free downloadable calculator at the end of this post.

-While there’s no substitute for doing your own research, sometimes it’s helpful (though totally optional) to get a professional opinion.
+While there’s no substitute for doing your own research, sometimes it’s helpful to get a professional opinion.
 Here are some of the service providers that can help you value a used boat.

 What does a marine surveyor do?